neeraj0403/hacktoberfest-IOSD/README.md

 1. "Hello, World!"
 Program
   2. Program to Print an Integer (Entered by the User)
-  3. Program to Add Two
+  3. Program to Add Two Integer
   4. Program to Multiply two Floating Point Numbers
   5. Program to Find ASCII Value of a Character
   6    Program to Compute Quotient and Remainder